adrianpoplesanu/personal-work/cpp/kernel/readme.txt

+Developed and compiled on Ubuntu.
+Dependencies: xorriso, grub

-to create the iso run:
+To create the iso run:
 make mykernel.iso